seed-rs/seed-quickstart-webpack/README.md

   - Compile Rust:
     - `/crate/` will be built into `/create/pkg/`
     - Typescript files included in Rust code (see `/crate/src/ts_apis.rs`) will be copied to `/crate/pkg/snippets/[id]/src/ts/`
-    - _Note_: Release mode is forced now, because of bug in debug mode - app will crash after start.
   - Bundle assets (css, images, ts, js...) and uglify/minify them in the release mode.
 (See `/configs/webpack.config.js` and `/configs/tsconfig.json`)
   - Compile template `/entries/index.html` (i.e. Add bundle link into template and save result into `/dist/`)
   - Copy files from `/static/` into `/dist/static/`